nethacker/text-summarization-llm-app/README.md

 # text-summarization-llm-app
-License: (Apache 2.0), Copyright (C) 2024, Author Phil Chen (nethacker)
+License: (Apache 2.0), Copyright (C) 2024, Author Phil Chen (nethacker) The author of this repository is not liable for damages or losses arising from your use or inability to use the code.

 ## Description

 This repo is an example app showing text summarization leveraging <a href="https://mistral.ai/" target="_blank">Minstral Large model available from </a> <a href="https://aws.amazon.com/bedrock/" target="_blank">AWS Bedrock</a>.
 For the frontend UI <a href="https://streamlit.io/" target="_blank">Streamlit</a> is being used.

-## Prerequisites
+## Prerequisites for Local Setup

 * <a href="https://aws.amazon.com" target="_blank"> Amazon Web Services Account</a>
 * AWS CLI
 * AWS user with Bedrock Access (Specifically Mistral-Large) see: <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html" target="_blank">Manage access to Amazon Bedrock foundation models</a>
 * Python 3.8 or higher
-* Anaconda or Miniconda installed for Local Setup
+* Anaconda or Miniconda installed

+## Prerequisites for EC2 Ubuntu Linux Instance Setup
+* <a href="https://aws.amazon.com" target="_blank"> Amazon Web Services Account</a>
+* AWS user with Bedrock Access (Specifically Mistral-Large) see: <a href="https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html" target="_blank">Manage access to  Amazon Bedrock foundation models</a>
+* EC2 Instance Role with AmazonBedrockFullAccess Policy Attached (note you can make this more secure by making a custom policy)
+* EC2 Instance Ubuntu 20.04 or higher
-* Virtualenv for Server Setup
+* Virtualenv

 **Required Python Packages**